DrCuis/How-to-guides/500-MorphAnimation/AnimatedStarPart2.md

     ].
 ````

-To set values in out copy, we need to add a couple of accessors
+To set values in our copy, we need to add a couple of accessors
 to update #myDelta: and #color:

 ![Cuis Window](AnimatedStar41.png)